Yandex Cloud

 For more information about storage increase conditions, see this section.

 • maintenance_window: Maintenance window schedule.
-It is required only if the planned_usage_threshold parameter is set.
+This setting is required only if planned_usage_threshold is set.
 Contains the following parameters:

-• day: Day of week, in DDD format, for scheduled maintenance.
+• day: Day of the week, in DDD format, for scheduled maintenance.

 • hour: Hour of day, in HH format, for scheduled maintenance.
 The possible values range from 1 to 24.